-As with all pregnancies, you can help alleviate any fears by ensuring that you and your partner are educated and informed about twin pregnancy.
-I’ve included some of the key points and main differences about twin pregnancy vs. singleton pregnancy below.
+As with all pregnancies, you can help alleviate any fears by ensuring that you and your partner are educated and informed.
+I’ve included some of the key points and main differences about twin pregnancy vs singleton pregnancy below.

-Remember, if you’re informed and understand what is happening to your body and why – it will help to remove the fear and empower you.
-Check out our Birth Beat Ultimate Prenatal Program to find out everything you need to know in preparation for birth.
+Remember, if you understand what is happening to your body and why, it will help to remove the fear.
+Check out our Ultimate Online Birth Course to find out everything you need to know in preparation for birth.